 For one thing, he claimed to live in a trailer in a remote Mojave Desert town of Pahrump, Nevada.
 I thought it sounded like a fabricated name.

-Of course, Google Maps can validate that there truly is location in the state of Nevada called Pahrump.
-Wikipedia can provide additional details about this odd-sounding town, including the existence of a third co-founder of Apple Computers, who allegedly dropped off the grid while the other two guys went on to become extraordinarily rich and famous.
+At that time, I did not yet live in Nevada, so I could not go see for myself if John Randall and Pahrump were real or imaginary.
+Google Maps can validate that there truly is location in the state of Nevada called Pahrump.
+Wikipedia can provide additional details about this odd-sounding town, including the existence of a third co-founder of Apple Computers, who dropped off the grid while the other two guys went on to become extraordinarily rich and famous.

-That co-founder of Apple Computers allegedly lived with John Randall in the trailer in Pahrump.
-There is also the tantalizing story about a large amount of silver that was rumored to have been buried in Pahrump by Las Vegas casino owner, Ted Binion, who died mysteriously afterwards.
+John Randall claimed that he was roommates with that co-founder of Apple Computers and they both lived in that trailer in Pahrump.
+There’s a tantalizing story about a large amount of silver that was rumored to have been buried somewhere in Pahrump by Las Vegas casino owner, Ted Binion, who died mysteriously afterwards.
 Of course, the treasure that Binion buried has never been found.

 During 2003, I received several digital photographs in email from John Randall purporting to show a Plexiglas window of the Pahrump trailer in which a mysterious object had become embedded.
 He wrote with certain conviction about his fear that the embedded object (yes, it was silvery in color and had a slender, futuristic look) might just be of extraterrestrial origin or from the future.